giDai7ja/zabbix_nvidia_multi_gpu/README.md

 This template is for Zabbix to monitor multiple NVidia GPUs

-For nvidia GPU monitoring, zabbix offers a standard [template](https://github.com/zabbix/community-templates/tree/main/Server_Hardware/Other/template_nvidia-smi_integration).
-The disadvantage is that it only allows monitoring one GPU.
-Of course there are other templates, but this one has some advantages.
-For example, this template uses only one user parameter and does not require additional scripts
+This template uses only one user parameter, receives all parameters in one request and requires no additional scripts

 ### Features